 A child-related worker (whether paid or volunteer) must have a verified WWWC before commencing work with children at KCCS.
 A child-related worker may not continue working at KCCS if their WWWC expires.
-However, if the worker has completed the application process they may begin working with children.
-If he or she becomes barred, the school will receive notification.
+If he or she becomes barred, KCCS will receive notification.